adamp-github/adamp-github.github.io/index.md

 ## 6th October 2021 - Shorter road to SA - Pro
 Switched focus after some downtime with a vacation, I'm gearing back up to continue my studies.
 ### AWS
-Attended the first session of 4 in the  'AWS PartnerCast - AWS Solution Architect Professional Certification Journey'
+Attended the first session of 4 in the  'AWS PartnerCast - AWS Solution Architect Professional Certification Journey' series
 - A few poor decisions on the quiz questions but optimistic my skills will improve with practice

 ## 1st October 2021 - Shorter road to SA - Pro